flycheck/flycheck/doc/community/people.rst

 We would also like to thank the following people and projects:

+* Sebastian Wiesner (:gh:`lunaryorn`) for creating Flycheck in the first place, for taking the time and dedication to maintain it for over 4 years, while maintaining high standards of code quality and nurturing an healthy, active community around it, giving Flycheck the best chances to thrive after his departure.
 * Bozhidar Batsov (:gh:`bbatsov`) for his valuable feedback and his constant support and endorsement of Flycheck from the very beginning.
 Notably he added Flycheck to his popular :gh:`Prelude <bbatsov/prelude>` project at a very